Giskard-AI/phare/README.md

 - ANTHROPIC_API_KEY

 ## Run the benchmark
+Simply execute the following command:
 ```
 uv run --env-file .env flare --config-path example_config.json --sample-path ./phare_data/public_set --name phare_public_set
 ```
+The benchmark will run for all the models and scorers defined in the configuration file.
 Optionnally, you can use the `--max-samples-per-task` argument to limit the number of samples to run for each task.

 ### Run output structure